rossmcdonald/influxdb/README.md

 # When clustering is enabled, whether or not to overwrite the /etc/hosts file with raw
 # IPs (may be useful if no DNS resolution).
 influxdb_overwrite_hosts_file: yes

-# Whether to load sample data (randomly generated integers) into a test database
-# NOTE: sample data cannot be loaded if authentication is enabled
-influxdb_load_sample_data: no
-influxdb_sample_database_name: sample_database
-influxdb_sample_measurement_name: random_ints
-influxdb_sample_num_points: 20
 ```

 More advanced configuration options are stored in the `defaults/main.yml` file, which includes all of the necessary bells and whistles to tweak your configuration.
 The entire InfluxDB configuration defaults are set using the `defaults/main.yml` file.
 You may override these via inventory vars, playbook vars, or extra vars.

 Dependencies
 ------------

-No other dependencies are required.
+No other Ansible dependencies are required.
+This role was tested and developed with Ansible 1.9.4.

 Example Playbook
 ----------------